 His next release was a storming 12" single put out by Wellington drum & bass label Breakers Wax early in 2001.
 The double A-side single Amalga/Descent received this glowing review in drum & bass bible Knowledge Magazine's May 2001 issue: "New Zealand-based label Breakers Wax throw down their second issue, this one featuring a pair of deep and technical tracks from 50Hz.
 The hypnotic 'Amalga' is a tight percussive roll out, laying down trippy aquatic sounds over a serious, throbbing bassline and with a similar, though more uptempo, vibe being draped over the jazz bass and complex drums of 'Descent', this is a quality twelve."

-Then after a five year absence 50Hz was back with his highly anticipated second album Carbon – another booming batch of beats and breaks set to take New Zealand by storm.
-While his debut album was strictly a cinematic drum & bass affair, on Carbon he broadens his scope to include elements of dub, downbeat, hip-hop, jazz and funk.
-An impressive guest list of singers and players enlisted from around Aotearoa have helped flesh out a full live sound throughout the album.
+After a five year absence, 50Hz returned with his highly anticipated second album Carbon in 2002 – another booming batch of beats and breaks.
+While his debut album was strictly a cinematic drum & bass affair, on Carbon he broadened his scope to include elements of dub, downbeat, hip-hop, jazz and funk.
+An impressive guest list of singers and players enlisted from around Aotearoa helped flesh out a full live sound throughout the album.

 Sadly Jeremy hung up his producing boots long ago and sensibly opted for a solid full time job and family life.

 Mikee swears he will get Jeremy out of retirement one day!